 A Minimum Viable Product (MVP) is a concept that originated in the startup world and is now used by companies of all shapes and sizes to test out new products.
 Eric Ries from LeanStartup was among the first few to popularize it to the mainstream.
 He notes that the goal of MVP app development is to create a product with its most basic features and to present it to the early adopters and evangelists in exchange for feedback.

 Product Design is way more than static pictures these days.
 The ability to create interactive prototypes is now less complicated and much more useful while creating digital products than ever before.

 Do you know why start-ups fail?
-Well, according to research by CBInsights, the most common reason for failure is ‘no market need’, responsible for as much as 42% failures.
-In 29% of cases founders run out of cash, in 23% the team was just not right, 19% start-ups got outcompeted, […]
+Well, according to research by CBInsights, the most common reason for failure is ‘no market need’, responsible for as much as 42% of failures.
+In 29% of cases, founders run out of cash, 23% the team was just not right, 19% start-ups got outcompeted, […]